malvent/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 19-AZ			(script to replace all characters A and c from input to Z and e respectively)
 * 20-hiago		(script that removes all letters c and C from input)
 * 21-reverse		(script that reverse its input)
+* 22-users_and_homes	(script that displays all users and their home directories, sorted by users)
 * 100-empty_casks	(script that finds all empty files and directories in the current directory and all sub-directories)